 There is absolutely no doubt that dial, hands and display case back are the very same like on the watch that is currently for sale.
 It is obvious however that the case is different.

-This dial could be from Ref.
-6154 from 1954.
-Faded color in combination with stains, crackled indices and a pronounced radium burn ring are a very common “aging” in Ref.
-6154.
+This dial is probably from a Ref.
+6152/1 from 1955.
+Faded color in combination with stains, crackled indices and a pronounced ring are a very common aging signs for 1950s Radiomir dials.
 Note that the actual watch has a low bezel like the watches which were delivered with thin “California” or brass dials.
-A 2mm high Sandwich dial would not fit.
+A 2mm thick sandwich dial would not fit.

 The display case back has a few individual characteristics and they absolutely match with the actual watch.